-2.24 Child Emotional Abuse Investigations and Emotional Injury Evaluations
+2.24 Child Emotional Injury Investigations and Evaluations

 Introduction

-Kentucky defines an emotionally abused or emotionally neglected child as one whose health or welfare is harmed or threatened with harm, when his parent, guardian or other person exercising custodial control or supervision inflicts or allows to be inflicted an emotional injury or creates or allows to be created a risk of emotional injury upon the child (KRS 600.020 (1)(a)).
+Kentucky defines an emotionally abused or emotionally neglected child as one whose health or welfare is harmed or threatened with harm when his parent, guardian, or other person exercising custodial control or supervision inflicts or allows to be inflicted an emotional injury or creates or allows to be created a risk of emotional injury upon the child (KRS 600.020 (1)(a)).

 Practice Guidance